-The downfall of Thomas Seymour caused many important people to be questioned about his actions and their own.
+The downfall of Thomas Seymour caused many important people to be questioned about his actions, as well as their own.
 Lady Elizabeth Tudor was no exception.
 Her relationship with Seymour was complicated to say the least.
-His own behavior, especially after the death of his wife Katherine Parr, is what led to his ultimate execution.
+His own behavior, especially after the death of his wife Katherine Parr, is what led to his execution.
 The below statements are the “confession” of Lady Elizabeth regarding her relationship with Thomas Seymour.
 In 1549, Elizabeth was 15 or 16 years old.

 The original questions that she is referencing (as numbered) are not within this document.
 It also appears that Elizabeth wrote most of this by her own hand and the rest was written for her my Mr. Robert Tyrwhitt.
 Tyrwhitt and his wife Elizabeth served in the household of Katherine Parr – Robert as a Master of Horse and his wife, Elizabeth was related to Katherine and also worked in her household.
 Elizabeth Tyrwhitt was known to have provided information regarding the Lord Admiral, Thomas Seymour that made him look guilty of the death of his sweet wife and of his inappropriate relationship with young Lady Elizabeth.
 The Tyrwhitts were sent to Hatfield House by the Council to care for Lady Elizabeth in place of Kat Ashley and Thomas Parry, who were seen to be promoting the cause of Thomas Seymour.